dchang56/chief_complaints/README.md

     --label_map=$MODEL_PATH/label_map.json \
     --config_name=$MODEL_PATH/config.json \
     --tokenizer_name=$MODEL_PATH/vocab.txt \
+    --k=5 \
     --do_lower_case
 ```

+The following files will be saved to the output directory:

+`cached_data`: a cache of processed input data for convenience.

+`prediction_labels.csv`: a csv file of top k predicted labels for each chief complaint (same order as input file).

+`prediction_probs.csv`: a csv file of corresponding probability scores for the labels.

+`output.txt`: a text file with user friendly printouts of the results.

 a text file containing printouts of the chief complaints and their top predictions with their scores, two csv files containing the predicted labels and their probabilities, and a text file containing user-friendly printouts of the chief complaints and their top predictions along their scores,